GPII/qi-development-environments/nodejs/README.md

     nodejs_app_start_script: index.js
     nodejs_app_dev_env: true

 Once again you will need to run ``vagrant provision`` which will now pass your script as an argument to [nodemon](https://github.com/remy/nodemon) which will restart the Node.js process when filesystem changes are detected.
-This should be used in conjunction with ``vagrant rsync-auto`` so that your changes are propagated to the VM.